bartandrews/DiagHam_Stability/README.rst

 DiagHam_Stability
 =================

-DiagHam version for the FCI stability project.
+DiagHam version for the fractional Chern insulator (FCI) stability project.

 1. `How this repository was created`_
 2. `Getting started with this repository`_